Components.FormElement Class

 In the following example the control elements of the three form elements value will be bound to the properties

-, which in this case is its controller (see model=this
+(given by property) of the form's model, which in this case is its controller (see model=this):

 {{#bs-form formLayout="horizontal" model=this action="submit"}}